AriaSalvatrice/AriaModules/doc/design.md

 ## Bitmap tracing

-Auto-tracing paths in inkscape with default settings on "Trace Bitmap" never looks right in VCV - lots of broken shapes.
+Auto-tracing paths in inkscape with default settings on "Trace Bitmap" never looks right - lots of broken shapes.

 For the tarot cards, I set the settings as follows, and barely edited them at all:

 - Mode: Multiple scans: Brightness steps, 2 scans, smooth, Stack scans, Remove background
 - Options: Suppress speckles 5, smooth corners 0.2, optimize paths 0.05

 Optimize paths to a low settings is the important one here.
-It's what tends to break things once imported in VCV.
+It's what tends to break things once imported.